 The Assessment Tool used by the Agency will be very broad in relation to sensory loss and the Agency can seek a report from specialist providers like Vision Australia.

 The Assessment has no connection to how much money the participant will get.

 Q. Will Vision Australia conduct eligibility assessments?

-No, Vision Australia will not conduct eligibility assessments as this process will be managed by the National Disability Insurance Agency (NDIA).
+No, Vision Australia will not conduct eligibility assessments as this process will be managed by the NDIA.
 However there is scope for Vision Australia to provide advice to the Agency during the process.

 Q. Will the assessment be specific to disability types?

 - Eligibility assessment – which will be undertaken by the NDIA to determine whether a person can access funding.

 - Planning assessment – to help determine a person’s goals and